BAS Main Index

 • Canadian Met Service ozone information

 • Somewhat related is the subject of nacreous clouds , which were widely seen over the UK on 1996 February 18 and over Scotland on 1999 November 30.
 Very low ozone values were recorded over the North Sea on the later occasion, more details are available from NASA-TOMS .
 This event was probably caused by a combination of stratospheric and tropospheric dynamics (the stratosphere was very cold), with ozone depletion playing a minor role.
 On 2000 January 29 nacreous clouds were again seen over large parts of the UK.
 Stratospheric analyses show temperatures over the UK below -75 deg C on that day and the day before.
 Martin Brown has compiled a page of further information and pictures of the display.
-Significant ozone depletions of up to 30% were seen in some areas of the Arctic during early March.
+Significant ozone depletions of up to 30% were seen in some areas of the Arctic during early March 2000.
+Further displays were seen from the UK in 2011, 2016 February, 2017 January and 2019 December.

 • Ozone bulletins